mavlink/qgc-user-guide/en/PlanView/pattern_fixed_wing_landing.md

    This will add a *Landing Pattern* item to the mission list (on the right).

    ![Fixed Wing Landing Pattern](../../assets/plan/pattern/fixed_wing_landing_pattern_mission_item_initial.jpg)
-1. Click on the map to create both the loiter and landing point.
+1. Click on the map to create both the loiter point and the landing point.
    These can be moved on the map.

 Additional settings are covered in the next section.